We mostly just do what comes naturally. But what is human nature? Is it good or evil? What makes us distinctively human? And can our nature change?

 The good news, though, is that God has a plan to redeem mankind and bring all humanity back to His tree of life, and the wonderful news is that it is also by choice.
 God never forces His will on mankind, but gives people free will instead (Deuteronomy 30:19).

-The biblical descriptions of human nature
+Biblical descriptions of the characteristics of human nature

 Several chapters in the Bible summarize the characteristics of human nature.